-DIY Oyster Mirror
+DIY Oyster Shell Mirror on a Budget

-Start hot gluing them into place!
+- Start hot gluing them into place!
 I used a heavier duty hot glue gun than my usual small craft one.
 It worked very well.
 You can see that I tried a different adhesive but the hot glue worked the best.

 Keep a glass of ice water nearby for hot glue burns on your fingers.
 Works like a charm!
 (You can see I’m speaking from experience.)
 But please be careful!!